Chirag-S-Kotian/Finora/README.md

 - Search and filter your transactions
 - Access calculators and profile from the navigation menu

+If login fails, detailed error messages will be shown.

 ## Security
 - Sensitive files like `google-services.json` are excluded from git tracking
 - All user data is stored securely in Firebase